walchko/github-blog/source/blog/3d-printing/mechanical-fasteners-and-printing.md

+---
-# How To Design 3d Printer Parts for Mechanical Fasteners
+title: How To Design 3d Printer Parts for Mechanical Fasteners
+date: 24 Aug 2019
+---

 #### 3d Printer Dimensions for Fasteners [mm]